cockroachdb/docs/build-a-nodejs-app-with-cockroachdb.md

 title: Build a Node.js App with CockroachDB
 summary: Learn how to use CockroachDB from a simple Node.js application with a low-level client driver.
 toc: false
-asciicast: true
 ---

-This tutorial shows you how to use CockroachDB from a simple Node.js application.
-You can use any PostgreSQL-compatible drivers, but we've tested and can recommend the [Node.js pg driver](https://www.npmjs.com/package/pg), so that driver is featured here.
+This tutorial shows you how build a simple Node.js application with CockroachDB using a PostgreSQL-compatible driver.
+We've tested and can recommend the [Node.js pg driver](https://www.npmjs.com/package/pg), so that driver is featured here.

 <div id="toc"></div>